USS Saratoga (CV-3): Inter-war period

 The 1938 Fleet Problem again tested the defenses of Hawaii and, again, aircraft from Saratoga and her sister successfully attacked Pearl Harbor at dawn on 29 March.
 Later in the exercise, the two carriers successfully attacked San Francisco without being spotted by the defending fleet.
 Captain Albert Cushing Read relieved Towers in July 1938.
 During Fleet Problem XX in 1939, the carrier remained off the West Coast as part of Task Force (TF) 7 with the battleship and escorts under the command of Rear Admiral Chester Nimitz to maintain a presence in the Pacific.
 From 2 April to 21 June 1940, she participated in Fleet Problem XXI, and her aircraft, together with those from Lexington, "damaged" the carrier in an early phase of the exercise.
 Shortly before the end of the fleet problem, Captain Archibald Douglas replaced Read as commanding officer.

+Saratoga at anchor in early 1941.
+The large "E" and hashmark on the funnel stripe represent the two times the ship was awarded by the Navy for "Engineering Excellence."

 From 6 January to 15 August 1941, Saratoga underwent a long-deferred modernization at the Bremerton Navy Yard that included the widening of her flight deck at her bow and the installation of additional antiaircraft guns and a CXAM-1 radar.
 The ship began a refit a few days later that lasted until late November, further revising the anti-aircraft armament and adding an FC radar.